near/docs/docs/2.develop/contracts/anatomy.md

 <blockquote class="info">
 <strong>Why is my call to `get` a value with default not passing type checks?</strong><br /><br />

-You may need to use the TypeScript [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator) if you're trying to get a value, supplying a default and still failing type checks:
+You may need to use the TypeScript non-null assertion operator if you're trying to get a value, supplying a default and still failing type checks:<br />

 ```ts
 storage.get("my-var", "hello, default")!; // notice the ! at the end